-Pritha Venkatachalam is a partner in The Bridgespan Group’s Mumbai office.
+Pritha Venkatachalam is a partner in the Bridgespan Group’s Mumbai office and the head of market impact for South Asia.
 She has advised philanthropies, donors, governments, nonprofits, and the private sector across Asia and Africa on a wide range of global development opportunities.
 Prior to Bridgespan, Pritha established and led the New Delhi office of Dalberg.
-Previously, she was a director, and India office head at Cambridge Economic Policy Associates, UK.
-Pritha holds a masters in Development Management from the London School of Economics, and an MBA from IIM Bangalore.
+She holds a master’s in development management from the London School of Economics and an MBA from IIM Bangalore.

 Articles by Pritha Venkatachalam

 Community-based collectives have the power to drive transformative social change.
 Here’s how civil society stakeholders can better support them.